DiGyt/cateyes/README.md

 ## Introduction

 This repository was developed for Peter König's Neurobiopsychology Lab at the Institute of Cognitive Science, Osnabrück.
-Its aim is to provide easy access to different automated gaze classification algorithms and to generate a unified, simplistic, and elegant way of handling Eyetracking data.
+Its aim is to provide easy access to different automated gaze classification algorithms and to generate a unified, simplistic, and elegant way of handling eye tracking data.

 Currently available gaze classification algorithms are:
 - [NSLR-HMM](https://github.com/pupil-labs/nslr-hmm): Pekkanen, J., & Lappi, O. (2017).
 A new and general approach to signal denoising and eye movement classification based on segmented linear regression.
 Scientific reports, 7(1), 1-13.